 INTRODUCTION

-The Phosphorus content of rocks from which soil is formed is commonly between 500 and 1400 µg P/g, depending on the parent rock type.
-Of the igneous rocks basalts are usually at the upper end of this range, while granites and most sedimentary rocks are at the lower end (Robert, 1983). .
-Typical total phosphorus (total P) contents in soils range from 150 to 700 µg P/g (Wild 1988).
+The Phosphorus (P) content of rocks from which soil is formed is commonly between 500 and 1400 µg P/g, depending on the parent rock type.
+Of the igneous rocks basalts are usually at the upper end of this range, while granites and most sedimentary rocks are at the lower end (Robert, 1983).
+Typical total P contents in soils range from 150 to 700 µg P/g (Wild 1988).
 Soils from very old landmasses, such as Australia and Africa, often contain low total P contents.
 A reduction in the concentration of P occurs as rocks weather, probably because apatite dissolves and the P is lost, before the formation of Al and Fe oxide minerals which would adsorb the P (Richardson et al., 2004).
-Soil phosphorus occurs almost exclusively in the form of orthophosphate with total P concentrations usually in the range of 500-800 mg/kg dry soil.
+Soil P occurs almost exclusively in the form of orthophosphate with total P concentrations usually in the range of 500-800 mg/kg dry soil.
 Quite a substantial amount of this P is associated with organic matter and in mineral soils the proportion of organic P lies between 20 and 80 % of the total P (Wang et al., 2009).
 From the viewpoint of plant nutrition soil P can be considered in terms of ' pools ' of varying accessibility to plants.
 Phosphate in the soil solution is completely accessible but this makes up only a minute fraction of the total soil P. The bulk of soil P is virtually inaccessible.
-More than 90 % of total P is present as insoluble and fixed forms including primary phosphate minerals, humus P, insoluble phosphate of Ca, Fe and AI and P fixed by hydrous oxides and silicate minerals .
+More than 90 % of total P is present as insoluble and fixed forms including primary phosphate minerals, humus P, insoluble phosphate of Ca, Fe, and Al and P fixed by hydrous oxides and silicate minerals .
 This fraction can be described as non labile (Mengel and Kirkby, 2001; Fasina et al., 2007; Tening et al., 2013).

-Plants obtain their P from the soil solution in the form of H2PO4- and HPO42-, although plant uptake of HPO42- appears to be slower than uptake of H2PO4-((Wang et al.,2009).The ratio of these two forms is dictated by the pH, with H2PO4- dominant in acid solutions (pH < 7), and HPO42- dominant in alkaline solutions (Bucher, 2001).
+Plants obtain their P from the soil solution in the form of H2PO4- and HPO42-, although plant uptake of HPO42- appears to be slower than uptake of H2PO4- (Wang et al.,2009).The ratio of these two forms is dictated by the pH, with H2PO4- dominant in acid solutions (pH < 7), and HPO42- dominant in alkaline solutions (Bucher, 2001).
 It is important to note that these ions are negatively charged (anions), so the plant will need a different mechanism to take up P, than the one used for cations uptake.
-The element phosphorus has been known to strongly coupled with C-sequestration processes, such as plant primary production and respiration (Yan, et al., 2013; Wang, 2018).
-Carbon (C), nitrogen (N), and phosphorus (P) are the most important limiting nutrients for C sequestration in ecosystems (Murphy, 2015, Tening et al., 2013).
+The element P has been known to strongly coupled with C-sequestration processes, such as plant primary production and respiration (Yan, et al., 2013; Wang, 2018).
+Carbon (C), nitrogen (N), and P are the most important limiting nutrients for C sequestration in ecosystems (Murphy, 2015, Tening et al., 2013).

 Storage of SOC results from interactions among the dynamic ecological processes of photosynthesis, decomposition, and soil respiration.
 Human and industrial activities over the years have led to changes in these processes and consequently to the depletion of SOC and the exacerbation of global climate change.
 But these human activities also now provide an opportunity for sequestering carbon back into soil.
 Future warming and elevated CO2, patterns of past land use, and land management strategies, along with the physical heterogeneity of landscapes are expected to produce complex patterns of SOC capacity in soil.
-Many researchers (Smith et al., 1997; Mbah and Idike, 2011; Murphy, 2015; Chokor and Egborah, 2018; Dong et al., 2021) observed that addition of organic manure increases carbon content and other soil nutrients and in turn increase carbon sequestration.
+Many researchers (Smith et al., 1997; Mbah and Idike, 2011; Murphy, 2015; Chokor and Egborah, 2018; Dong et al., 2021) observed that addition of organic manure increases C content and other soil nutrients and in turn increase carbon sequestration.
 It is critical to estimate nutrient storage and distribution to better understand how changes in nutrient availability will influence future C sequestration (Havlin et al., 2006, Klaus and Rattern, 2005; Wieder et al., 2015).